facebook/react/docs/_posts/2015-12-16-ismounted-antipattern.md

 managedPromise
   .promise
   .then((val) => {
-    // call to component.setState goes here, so it can be prevented by console.log('resolved with', val)
+    // call to component.setState goes here, so it can be prevented by cancelThen() console.log('resolved with', val)
   })
   .catch((reason) => console.log('cancelThen', reason.cancelThen));